bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 and with the View/Event_Labels option on.
 If no perf events show up in the Instant Events traces, your GHC is probably 7.6 or older.

 Note: in this version of haskell-linux-perf one can obtain the perf data just as well by running 'perf record' or 'perf script record' by hand instead of by running 'ghc-events-perf record'.
-In other versions (to be found on different branches) 'ghc-events-perf record' is mandatory, since it inserts special synchronizing events.
+In other versions (to be found on the sync-by-syscall and control-execution branches) 'ghc-events-perf record' is mandatory, since it inserts special synchronizing events.